 As secured loans often let you borrow a larger amount of money, it is not appropriate for unexpected expenses such as a boiler repair or an expensive MOT failure.
 Some examples of secured loans are:

 - Secured credit cards

 If a secured loan isn’t right for you, then you may want to consider applying for a doorstep loan from Morses Club.
-New customers can borrow from as little as £100, up to £400 and you could have your cash in a matter of days.
+New customers can borrow from between £200 and £750 and you could have your funds in a matter of days.